Skip to main content

 This page is about issues related to executing your Detox tests, typically triggered when running detox test (and not detox build, for example).

-No simulators found (iOS)
+No simulators/emulators found

 In order to run tests on a simulator, you need to have simulator images installed on your machine.
-This process is performed by Xcode itself.
+This process is performed by xcode itself.
 You can list all available simulators using simctl by typing xcrun simctl list in terminal.

 Once the desired simulator is installed and returned by xcrun simctl list, double check its name in the list and make sure this name is found in the detox configuration entry in package.json.
 The reference for the configuration options is available here.